-My good friend Annie Pecheva has just published a wonderful blog post, translating a list of the twenty-four best situations in which to drink tea, taken from the Tea Report 《茶疏》 by Ming Dynasty scholar, Xu Cishu 許次紓.
+My good friend Annie Pecheva has just published a wonderful blog post on drinking tea.
+Annie translates a list of the twenty-four best situations in which to drink tea, taken from the Tea Report 《茶疏》 by Ming Dynasty scholar, Xu Cishu 許次紓.
 Here are the first six from the list:

 1. 心手閑適 when you are idle and relaxing